No-Fail Perennials of the Pacific Northwest

 Zones: 3-8

-This plant may look delicate because of its graceful, arching form and dangling summertime bell-shape flowers, but it's actually a tough-as-nails wildflower for the shade.
-It slowly forms large colonies, so it's perfect for sharing with gardening friends -- or for replacing shaded areas of the lawn where grass struggles to survive.
+Soloman's seal may look delicate, with its graceful arching form and dangling summertime bell-shape flowers, but these plants are actually tough as nails when it comes to shade.
+This garden plant slowly forms large colonies, so it's perfect for sharing with gardening friends—or for replacing shaded areas of the lawn where grass struggles to survive.

 Plant Name: Polygonatum odoratum